 Removable Cast Walkers | 15.2% |

-Shoe changes are the top choice for offloading, but total contact casts are used by only a few.
-This might be because of cost, patient comfort, and insurance17.
+Shoe changes are the top choice for offloading and are used by only a few.
+This might be because of cost, patient comfort, and insurance.

 “Effective offloading is one of the most crucial interventions for healing neuropathic diabetic foot ulcers.”